By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Shopping List (Printable & Short)

-A short shopping list makes it much easier to refresh a small bathroom without overlooking the basics.
+A short shopping list makes it much easier for you to get an overview of what you need for your bathroom renovation.

 Small Change, Big Impact

-These budget-friendly ideas prove that you don’t need a big space or a big budget to make a big difference.
+These budget ideas show you don’t need a huge bathroom or a lot of money to make it better.

 If you want to read more about home decor and organization tips for the home, check out my other blog posts.
 I can’t wait to see you there!